 3. Think about your product.
 What do you sell or what do you use to sell your services?
 Without being too promotional, you can get your followers engaging with your product.
 Instagram is about everyday people taking everyday pictures.

 4. Establish a customer profile.
 Brands can establish their customer profile by carefully monitoring the types of content posted by their followers.
-For example, a brand noticing that a majority of its followers post images of shoes.
+For example, a brand notices that a majority of its followers post images of shoes.

 5. Coordinate with social media campaigns.
 How can you use Instagram in conjunction with your existing Facebook and Twitter activities?